sdrap/sdrap.github.io/_articles/on-model-robustness-of-the-regime-switching-approach-for-pegged-foreign-exchange-markets.md

 ---
 layout: page
-title: Model Robustness of the Regime Switching Approach for the Usd-Hkd Pegged Foreign Exchange Market
+title: On Model Robustness of the Regime Switching Approach for Pegged Foreign Exchange Markets
 ---
-{% assign publications = site.data.publications | where: "title","Model Robustness of the Regime Switching Approach for the Usd-Hkd Pegged Foreign Exchange Market" %}
+{% assign publications = site.data.publications | where: "title","On Model Robustness of the Regime Switching Approach for Pegged Foreign Exchange Markets" %}

 {% for publication in publications %}
 Authors